Guns for Hands: Music video

-The music video for "Guns for Hands" is shot in a large and empty white room, save for the performers and their instruments.
+The music video for "Guns for Hands" is shot in a large, empty white room, set aside for the performers and their instruments.
 The beginning of the video also shows the song's title in Japanese, as well as some subtitles.
 Joseph wears a blue shirt, and Dun wears a red shirt, representing the band's early logo.
 The video opens with Joseph putting on a ski mask and then offering another mask to a withdrawn Dun, whispering "They won't know it's you."
 The two launch into an energetic performance, with Joseph regularly bringing attention to the fact that his microphone is not actually recording his voice by swinging it around and rubbing it against his forehead.
+As well as that, Joseph would often shake and twitch throughout the video.
 Prior to the rap verse, both performers wrap colored duct tape around their faces, creating makeshift masks that they remove prior to the final chorus.